wp-plugins/b09-link-to-existing-content/readme.txt

 == Description ==

+= A short Note =
+This plugin is very young, so there might still be bugs somewhere in there.
+Before you give a bad rating, help us to solve eventual issues by posting here to the support forum.
+That way, you will help the community much more than by just saying "it doesn't work, one star".
+Thanks.

-B09 Link to existing Content is a small plugin that is ment to improve the wordpress "Link to existing Content"-functionality.
+B09 Link to existing Content is a small plugin that is ment to improve the wordpress "Link to existing content"-functionality.

 * Default Behaviour is seamless, just continue using the Link PopUp as always
 * Consider installing the plugin "Search Everything" for full control over the search results when using "Link to existing Content"